-Brussels sprouts are excellent source of vitamin C and vitamin K, good amounts of B vitamins, such as folic acid and vitamin B6; has essential minerals and dietary fibre.
+Brussels sprouts are an excellent source of vitamin C and vitamin K, good amounts of B vitamins, such as folic acid and vitamin B6; have essential minerals and dietary fiber.

-This is about the hardest part of this recipe.
-Put a skillet on medium heat, add oil to it.
-Add ginger and sauté for 30 seconds without letting the ginger burn on low medium heat.
+- Put a skillet on medium heat, and add oil to it.
+Add ginger and sauté for 30 seconds without letting the ginger burn on low-medium heat.

-Add the shaved brussels sprouts and mix well.
-Cook for 4-5 mins, I cooked mine for a less time than what the original recipe calls for, as I like it little crunchy.
+- Add the shaved Brussels sprouts and mix well.
+Cook for 4-5 minutes, I cooked mine for less time than what the original recipe calls for, as I like it a little crunchy.
 Add salt and pepper to taste.

-In a small bowl whisk together tamarind paste, honey and hot water to make the sauce.
-You can add more or less of these 3 ingredients to get the taste you like.
+- In a small bowl whisk together the tamarind paste, honey, and hot water to make the sauce.
+You can add more or less of these 3 ingredients to get the desired taste.
 I added more tamarind paste as I love the sour taste.
-Drizzle the sauce over warm brussels sprouts, enjoy as a meal or as a side dish.
+Drizzle the sauce over warm Brussels sprouts, and enjoy.

 - Rinse the brussels sprouts under running tap water, drain, and pat dry with a clean towel.
 Trim the ends of the sprouts and discard any damaged outer leaves.
 Cut each brussels sprouts in half and then slice them extremely thin to get fine thin shreds.
 Alternately, you can also shave them on a mandolin slicer using the thinnest setting.
 Keep aside.